The egg industry’s commitment to the UN Sustainable Development Goals

 Egg businesses continually strive to reduce the resources they use whilst ensuring the same level of output.
 Thanks to new efficiencies and significant productivity gains, eggs have a low environmental footprint.
 In 2010, the environmental footprint of a kilogram of eggs produced in the US had reduced by 65% compared to 1960, with greenhouse gas emissions reducing by 71%.

-To champion the continuous development and improvement of environmentally sustainable practices throughout the egg value chain, the IEC has brought together an Environmental Sustainability Expert Group.
+To champion the continuous development and improvement of environmentally sustainable practices throughout the egg value chain, the IEC has brought together a Sustainable Egg Production Expert Group.
 This enables best practice and the latest thinking to be shared throughout the egg industry globally.

 Partnerships for the Goals